Natooz/MidiTok/README.md

 midi = MidiFile('path/to/your_midi.mid')

 # Converts MIDI to tokens, and back to a MIDI
-tokens = tokenizer(midi)  # automatically detects MIDIs, paths and tokens before conversion converted_back_midi = tokenizer(tokens, get_midi_programs(midi))  # PyTorch / Tensorflow / Numpy tensors supported
+tokens = tokenizer(midi)  # calling it will automatically detect MIDIs, paths and tokens before the conversion converted_back_midi = tokenizer(tokens, get_midi_programs(midi))  # PyTorch / Tensorflow / Numpy tensors supported

 # Converts MIDI files to tokens saved as JSON files